Ever feel like you're being watched?

 The black line is a rough boundary where more rigid ices exist and are coated with tholin and covered in a thin vinear of methane snow.

-The yellow is the zone where tholin runoff has stopped show signs of coalescing in the polygonal cell troughs.
+The yellow is the zone where tholin runoff has stopped showing signs of coalescing in the polygonal cell troughs.
 They have dispersed and become more diffuse.

 The the troughs turn bright colored rather than darkened by red tholin they now exhibit the lack of tholin.
 The troughs are now brighter than the polygonal cell center.